AKA: amphetamine, uppers, sulphate or whizz

 Useful to know

 Swallowing the drug wrapped in a cigarette paper (a speed bomb) or mixing it with water is less harmful than snorting which can damage the nose.
+Though it’s always a good idea to know what, and how much you are swallowing.

 When snorting there’s less damage to the nose if: